orchest/orchest/docs/source/getting_started/installation.md

 ### Scarse (CPU) resources - tweak DNS settings

-This section applies mostly to single-node deployments (e.g. using minikube) as otherwise you can configure your Kubernetes cluster to scale with respect to the current load.
+This section applies mostly to single-node deployments as otherwise you can configure your Kubernetes cluster to scale with respect to the current load or separate your control pane nodes from your worker nodes.

 During times of CPU resource contention, the [CoreDNS](https://coredns.io/) pod could start failing its `readinessProbe` leading to `kube-proxy` updating `iptables` rules to stop routing traffic to